 Camerons Brewery Road Crew Session Pale Ale (3.28/5)

 Ale Asylum Road Crew American Pale Ale (3.61/5)

 Camerons Brewery in the UK teamed up with Motörhead in 2017 to create Road Crew, an American-style (hoppy) session (lower alcohol; this one is 4.5%) pale ale.
 It’s named after the song from the Ace of Spades album that was written as a tribute to the team of roadies who support the band.

-In this brand-new collaboration, Pearl Jam has teamed up with KettleHouse Brewing Co. in Montana, USA, to release a limited-edition 5% American pale ale called MPS Pool Ale this month.
+In this collaboration last year, Pearl Jam teamed up with KettleHouse Brewing Co in Montana, USA, to release a limited-edition 5% American pale ale called MPS Pool Ale.

 What’s a pool ale?
 Well, it’s not really a thing.
 This beer is called MPS Pool Ale because a portion of the proceeds is being donated to a charity called the Montana Pool Service (MPS), which was founded by one of the band members to fund skate parks in isolated communities – a worthy cause.

 This collaboration was widely reported in 2015 as a lager brewed in the Kingdom of Bohemia in the Czech Republic (hence the Bohemian Rhapsody connection).
 It’s apparently brewed in the Czech Pilsner style – hoppy and golden, using soft water and elegant Saaz hops – with an ABV of 4.7%.